-On successful completion of this course, students will be able to
+On successful completion of this course, students will be able to:

-- demonstrate communicative and social competence in the English language (listening comprehension and oral expression, including grammatical and stylistic correction) at the B2+ level of the Common European Framework of Reference for Languages. - use English to explain linguistic phenomena, i.e., achieve metalinguistic skills. - recognize different grammatical categories and their corresponding functions. - use tools, programmes and software designed specifically for the study of the English language and its literatures, including email, blogs and aula virtual.
+- demonstrate communicative and social competence in the English language (listening comprehension and oral expression, including grammatical and stylistic correction) at the B2+ level of the Common European Framework of Reference for Languages. - explain linguistic phenomena in English. - recognize different grammatical categories and their corresponding function and relate them to situational factors in discourse. - identify gender varieties in English. - identify geographical and social varieties of English. - translate general texts in English and complex texts in Anglophone audiovisual media into the coofficial languages of Valencia - use tools, programmes and software designed specifically for the study of the English language and its literatures, including email, blogs and aula virtual